 Benefits: You will have the opportunity to live and work at the beautiful Rogue River Ranch through spring and into fall.
-Living quarters (house) and utilities are provided by the BLM and a daily/person subsistence rate of $25 is provided to help offset volunteer expenses.
+Living quarters (house) and utilities are provided by the BLM and a daily per person reimbursement rate of $25 is provided to help offset volunteer expenses.
 You will meet visitors from all over the world and perhaps even make new friends.
-Visitors may include white water rafters, hikers, campers, backpackers, and fishermen.
-You will get the opportunity to float the Wild and Scenic Rogue River while becoming informed about the history and recreationally rich area you may call home for the summer.
+Visitors may include white water rafters, hikers, campers, backpackers, and anglers.
+You may get the opportunity to float the Wild and Scenic Rogue River while becoming informed about the history and recreationally rich area you may call home for the summer.
 The Ranch location is remote and there are times when you will experience the feeling of isolation and solitude especially during the months of April, May, late September and October.
-While there may be hundreds of visitors in the peak of the season, fewer visitors stop during the shoulder seasons.
-Some people enjoy these slower times but thought needs to go into your commitment at wanting to be Volunteer Caretakers for the Ranch.
+While there may be hundreds of visitors in the peak of the season, fewer visitors stop during the shoulder season.
+While some people enjoy these slower times, careful thought needs to enter into your consideration before applying for the Ranch Caretaker volunteer positions.